As of 1/17/17, we now refer to "apps" as "projects."

 SELECT COUNT(amplitude_id) FROM events123 WHERE first_event = 'True' AND WHERE event_time >= '2015-03-01 08:00:00' AND event_time < '2015-03-02 08:00:00';

 Number of Users Who Did a Specific Event

 The basic query above counts users who did any event as their first event.
-If you are instead interested in users who did a certain event type, you can easily modify the query to do so.
-For example, if you only want users who did the 'signedUp' event, just query on the 'signedUp' event table:
+If you are instead interested in users who did a certain event type, then you can easily modify the query to do so.
+For example, if you only want users who did the 'signedUp' event, then just query on the 'signedUp' event table:

 SELECT COUNT(amplitude_id) FROM app123.signedUp WHERE first_event = 'True' AND DATE(event_time) = '2017-04-06';

 Similarly, you can query for users who logged events other than certain events.
-For example, if your product tracks passive events such as push notifications, an active user might be best defined as a user who does some active action.
-So, if the event you want to exclude is called 'receivedPush', modify the query to:
+For example, if your product tracks passive events such as push notifications, then an active user might be best defined as a user who does some active action.
+So, if the event you want to exclude is called 'receivedPush', then modify the query to:

 SELECT COUNT(DISTINCT amplitude_id) from events123 WHERE event_type != 'ReceivedPush' AND DATE(event_time)='2017-04-06';